shengtu0328/myHugoWebsite/github_blog/content/posts/english_new_concept_english3.md

-Meanwhile, he founded a highly successful Academy and even Lord Byron became one of his pupils.
+**Meanwhile**, he founded a highly successful Academy and even Lord Byron became one of his pupils.

 He earned enormous sums of money and was paid as much as $100 for a single appearance.

-Despite this, he was so extravagant that he was always in debt.
+Despite this, he was so **extravagant** that he was always in debt.

-After he was defeated by a boxer called Gentleman Jackson, he was quickly forgotten.
+After he was defeated by a boxer called Gentleman Jackson, he was quickly **forgotten**.

-He was sent to prison for failing to pay his debts and died in poverty in 1836.
+He was sent to prison for **failing to pay his debts** and died in poverty in 1836.